Most are open Monday to Friday 9.15 a.m.–4 p.m. A few key banks stay open later and open again on Saturdays.

 In Iceland’s non-violent society there are no threats to visitors.

-The currency used in Iceland is the Icelandic Krone (“krona” or ISK).
-The homepage of the Icelandic National Bank (www.cb.is) has information about current exchange rates.
-All major credit cards like Master Card, Visa, JCB, Diners and American Express are widely accepted.
+The local currency is the Icelandic Krone (“krona” or ISK).
+The homepage of the Icelandic National Bank (www.cb.is) posts information about current exchange rates.
+All major credit cards — like Master Card, Visa, JCB, Diners and American Express — are widely accepted.
+Important: Most shops, restaurants and especially gas stations also request the PIN number of the credit card to complete the payment.
+ATMs for cash withdrawals are available in cities, larger towns and airports.

 Iceland is plugged into 220 volts AC, 50 Hz.
 However, the plug ﬁttings themselves may be incompatible with your appliances, so take an adaptor.